 If you have a hard time, you can use support of a kitchen counter as well.
 We want to make sure you aren’t limping while doing this as again, you may have more difficulty on one side than the other.
 Complete at least 15-20 reps each side or until you begin to feel it in the outsides of your hips.

 4. Lateral banded stepping

 Taking the above exercise one step further, grab a resistance band and try the lateral steps again.
 You want to aim for accumulating at least 20-30 total steps at a time, alternating directions.

-If you don’t have a set of resistance bands, grab some here (they are TOTALLY worth it).
+If you don’t have a set of resistance bands, grab some of my exclusive resistance bands here (they are TOTALLY worth it).